TanXZfra/A-Judge-Aware-Ranking-Framework-for-Evaluating-Large-Language-Models-without-Ground-Truth/README.md

 main/                # primary codebase; main.py implements fit + evaluation
 ```

-Below are precise descriptions of the four primary folders you mentioned and how they are used in this repo.

 ### `data/`

 Contains the scored datasets used to fit and evaluate the judge-aware ranking model.
 All datasets in this folder are **already scored by judge LLMs** and are ready to be converted into pairwise comparisons or consumed directly by the model.